Cannes Classics at 77th Cannes Film Festival

 By Moira Sullivan

 Movie Magazine International was at Cannes again for the 10th time at the 77th Festival de Cannes.
-What I was looking forward to at this festival was of course the documentary on Faye Dunaway: Faye by French American Laurent Bouzereau held in the Cannes Classics venue in Salle Buñuel where I always can get a seat.
+What I was looking forward to at this festival was of course the documentary on Faye Dunaway: Faye directed by French American Laurent Bouzereau held in the Cannes Classics venue in Salle Buñuel where I always can get a seat.

 Faye (2024) © Festival de Cannes |